 Relax into your holiday with our Sixt car hire deals in Mauritius.
 Select from our extensive choice of premium rental cars backed up by our excellent customer service record.
 Our affordable prices suit your holiday budget whether you are after something economical or want to treat yourself to a luxury rental vehicle.
 Carry on reading for some helpful travel and driving tips to get the most out of your car rental in Mauritius.

-With Sixt car hire in Mauritius branches located at the airport and resort hotels we are ideally placed to get your visit off to a relaxed start.
+With Sixt branches located at the airport and resort hotels we are ideally placed to get your visit off to a relaxed start.
 Booking systems for your car rental in Mauritius are straightforward and should your plans change, cancellations are often free of charge.
 Take a look at the map above for some highlighted attractions to take in when you rent a car in Mauritius.

 Every Sixt car in Mauritius is supplied by well-known manufacturers and on our bookings page you can rent a car in Mauritius with an automatic transmission or organise a one-way rental.
 You can also select from our range of optional extras on the bookings page.